julien-arino/test-site/_pages/talks.md

 nav: true
 ---

 If a title is clickable, this means slides are available.
-If an event title is clickable, the link will lead to the event website.
+If an event title (Context) is clickable, the link will lead to the event website.

 <!--- {% increment my_row %} --->